 Project Gutenberg Digitally Re-Published Literature

-A collection of over six thousand older books and historical documents freely available to the public.
+A collection of thousands of older books and historical documents freely available to the public.
 In English and a variety of world languages, with some titles also accessible as audiobooks.

 The Perseus Digital Library